|

 frequency decoupling since the lowest impedance for a 1000pF capacitor would

-would make it look more like a lost inductor!
-So for high frequency
+the self-resonant frequency would make it look more like a lost inductor!
+So

-combination is a good choice but they don't have to be located immediately at
+0.01uF capacitor combination is a good choice but they don't have to be

 usual misconception, using an untested LCR formula.
 They do not realise the